BlackKeyZ/opensea-tool/README.md

 ## Compile
 You can re build this project.
-I assume you are a developer and installed node and yarn run `yarn install && yarn run build` then the static files are under build folder.
+I assume you are a developer and installed node and yarn run `yarn install && yarn run build` then the static files are under dist folder.